ORSHIN/tropic-adf/README.md

 The ADF repository has the following structure:

 * `catalog/` contains the AD files
-* `analyze.py` automatically analyze ADs (maps, chains, trees, ...)
+* `analyze.py` automatically analyzes ADs (maps, chains, trees, ...)
-* `check.py` check syntax and semantic of the ADs
+* `check.py` checks syntax and semantics of the ADs
-* `parse.py` parse ADs from other sources (CAPEC, ...)
+* `parse.py` parses ADs from other sources (CAPEC, ...)
 * `*_test.py` test scripts
-* `Makefile` run tests, scripts, etc
+* `Makefile` runs tests, scripts, etc

-This repository for has been extended by the following content compared to the original [AttackDefense Framework (ADF)](https://github.com/francozappa/adf) (see [Connecting AD Catalog with MITRE EM3ED](#connecting-ad-catalog-with-mitre-em3ed) for detailed description):
+This repository fork has been extended by the following content compared to the original [AttackDefense Framework (ADF)](https://github.com/francozappa/adf) (see [Connecting AD Catalog with MITRE EM3ED](#connecting-ad-catalog-with-mitre-em3ed) for a detailed description):

-* `catalog-mitre/` AD file catalog with content from `catalog` deduplicted and optimized for generic use in the area of constrained devices
+* `catalog-mitre/` AD file catalog with content from `catalog` deduplicated and optimized for generic use in the area of constrained devices
-* `dict/` contains definition of the newly added AD dictionary: alowed phrases for `surf`, `vect`, `model`, and `tag`
+* `dict/` contains the definition of the newly added AD dictionary: allowed phrases for `surf`, `vect`, `model`, and `tag`
-* `check_tool.py` check syntax and semantic of the ADs, extended by:
+* `check_tool.py` checks syntax and semantics of the ADs, extended by:
   - the ability to compare two AD files and rank ability between ADs
   - the ability to use ADF dictionaries
-  - the generate the ADF dictionary from the AD file
+  - the ability to generate the ADF dictionary from the AD file
 * `mitre/` MITRE EM3ED-related resources
-* `visualization/` shows the MITRE EM3ED-ADF database relationship in the means of the hierarchicaly structured generated static web page
+* `visualization/` shows the MITRE EM3ED–ADF database relationship by means of the hierarchically structured generated static web page

 ## ADF Research Paper (ACM TECS)